snicolast/ComfyUI-IndexTTS2/README.md

 - 404 or load failures usually mean a missing file in `checkpoints/`; re-check the tree above.
 - Emotion vector sum must stay <= 1.5.
 - BigVGAN CUDA kernel warnings are expected; PyTorch fallback kicks in automatically.
+- Hearing metallic warble?
+Leave `use_fp16` off; enable it only if you really need more speed and accept the artifacts.
+- Need more level?
+Raise `output_gain` (values above 1.0 are clipped back into [-1,1]).

 ## Logs you should see
 - `Loading config.json from local directory`
 - `SeamlessM4TFeatureExtractor loaded from: checkpoints/w2v-bert-2.0/`
 - Model paths pointing at your `checkpoints/` tree.